Hebrew Bible

 So, the Omer originally meant the measure of barley grain that was brought to the Temple as an offering during Passover.
 The Torah tells us to count seven full weeks from that offering, and to celebrate Shavuot on the fiftieth day.

-How do we Count the Omer?
+How Do We Count the Omer?

 The Omer is counted by saying a bracha – blessing – every evening through the seven weeks.
 We then state the number of days, and break into weeks and days so that we definitely don’t lose count of the seven weeks.